Oh summer, how hot are thee!

-Sweating is the first sign it is too hot, but other effects of heat exposure are very serious, including:
+Sweating is the first sign it's too hot, but other effects of heat exposure are very serious, including:

 Beating the heat is about staying cool and safe all summer long.
 Whether you're hanging out or in the middle of a rigorous activity like moving to a new apartment, it's important to take the proper precautions and not overheat.